tkers/okbfc/README.md

 # okbutfirstcoffee
 Turn by turn directions to caffeine

-See http://okbutfirstcoffee.nl for a working demo
+Locates your current position, searches for espresso bars near you, and provides turn by turn directions.
+See http://okbutfirstcoffee.com for a working demo.